papahippo/phileas/entity/README.md

-# phileas.admin
+# entity
-This business administration software was previously styled as a sub-directory of phileas but it can be thought of as a user or 'client' of phileas so has been made into a package in its own right,=.
+This was previously styled as a sub-directory of phileas but, sin ech can be used independently , has been made into a package in its own right,=.

 It contains components useful for creating invoices, quarterly accounts etc. for a small business within the Netherlands.